HedgerNINA/hotspotRL/METADATA.md

  1.4 Water

- - Data source:
+ - Data source: Three additional files were supplied to mask water bodies and the sea.
+These were lakes and rivers (original data can be downloaded from NVE https://nedlasting.nve.no/gis/) and the administrative boundaries of Norway.
- - Data preparation:
+ - Data preparation: No preparation was necessary